octathorp/m17_tools/README.md

 Both "emulationstation" binaries present on this system have been built without normal user settings integrated (on code), so there is no way of "unlocking" options through es_settings.xml or similar methods.

-### SD card booting

-As long as you insert an SD card containing any compatible filesystem, device will try to boot from there instead of internal memory.
-No working example at this moment, but a good thing to know...

 ### Booting with no SD card

 Booting device with no SD card inserted will display a basic emulator interface with some NES games.
 This happens when /sdcard/em_ui.sh script is not present, and /usr/bin/game is launched instead.